Esmool/species/README.md

 The primary goal of these programs is to investigate the pedigree of single individuals and their descendant, to reform the diagraph of evolution in micro view port.

-All program are standalone, need to run under Node.js.
+All program are standalone, need to run under Python 2/3.

 # Usage